dvbuntu/barmpy/docs/source/math.rst

 .. math:: \alpha = min(1, \frac{T(M'|M)p(y|M',x)p(M')}{T(M|M')p(y|M,x)p(M)})

-If a uniform random number between 0 and 1 is less than this `\alpha`, then we set `f_1=M'`, else we leave it as `M'.
+If a uniform random number between 0 and 1 is less than this `\alpha`, then we set `f_1=M'`, else we leave it as `M'`.
 In this case, we take just a single step; then we will fix `f_1`, free `f_2`, recompute the residual, and repeat the process.
 Cycling through each of the models in the ensemble is one step in the MCMC process; we will probably go for hundreds of iterations.